Batanes: Taiwan

+China

+In June 2026, Jinan University in Guangzhou hosted an event for researchers from various Chinese universities who claimed that the Philippines does not have historical and legal sovereignty rights to Batanes.
+They asserted that the islands are "a natural geographical extension of Taiwan" and therefore subject to the jurisdiction of the People's Republic of China.
+Philippine officials condemned these statements, and the National Historical Commission of the Philippines released a rebuttal based on Batanes geography and historical events.
+Jinan University eventually withdrew the study session on July 15.

 Geography

 The province has a total area of 219.01 km2 comprising ten islands situated within the Luzon Strait between the Balintang Channel and Taiwan.
 The islands are sparsely populated and subject to frequent typhoons.
 The three largest islands, Batan, Itbayat, and Sabtang, are the only inhabited islands.

 The northernmost island in the province, also the northernmost land in the entire Philippines, is Mavulis (or Y'ami) Island.
-Other islands in the chain are Misanga (or North), Ditarem, Siayan, Diogo (or Dinem), Ivuhos, and Dequey.
+Other islands in the chain are Misanga (or Maysanga, also known as North Island), Ditarem (also known as Mavudis or Mabudis), A'li Islet, Siayan, Diogo (or Dinem), Ivuhos, and Dequey.
 The islands are part of the Luzon Volcanic Arc.